Wednesday, April 9, 2014

 It's somewhat OK if you change the title to "Reasons why Windows XP Home users should upgrade to openSUSE".
 That "Home" in the suggested title is about "Home Users" and not "Windows XP Home".

 Similarity in looks is only thing that I could relate to in that post, nothing else.
 So much QA, bug fixing and years later XP is almost perfect (though reached EOL), it beats OpenSuse in polish, performance and stability.
 And please don't go by GIMP, LibreOffice, PiTiVi at workplace.
 A compromising home user may probably switch to OpenSuse KDE.
 Most of your XP machines can accommodate Windows 7/8 quite well, if you can take some time to nlite/vlite them.
 Google is your God.
-Do it.
+Do it to know how.

 What are Chromebooks?
 And why you don’t need Windows any more...